ICP-hackathon-btc-stablecoin/icp-lend/README.md

 Borrowers retain the ability to withdraw collateral as long as they maintain an over-collateralization level of at least 50%.

-Liquidation occurs if a borrower's collateralization ratio drops below 50%, resulting in the forfeiture of their collateral funds.
+Liquidation occurs automatically if a borrower's collateralization ratio drops below 50%, resulting in the forfeiture of their collateral funds.

 ICP Lend represents a paradigm shift in DeFi, offering a robust lending protocol tailored to the unique capabilities of the ICP network, while empowering users with enhanced flexibility, security, and efficiency.